-Over the next four years, it plans to build a new Central Library, development of Nottingham Castle-completed and reopened as a major national heritage attraction and will continue to transform the south side of the city centre.
-Environmental sustainability is a key priority for the Council who has pledged to be the first carbon neutral city in the country by 2028.
+Over the next four years, there are plans to

+- build a new Central Library, with the intention of making it the best children's library in the UK, - complete the development of Nottingham Castle and reopen it as a major national heritage attraction and - continue to transform the south side of the city centre.

+Environmental sustainability is a key priority for the Council which has pledged to be the first carbon neutral city in the country by 2028.